Corporate digitization and Lean Digital: when Process Intelligence meets the power of technology

 This is why we emphasize the importance of:

-• An open and innovative culture: who sees challenges as opportunities and is not afraid to experiment.
+• An open and innovative culture: one that sees challenges as opportunities and is not afraid to experiment.

-• People involved and trained: open-minded, willing to put themselves on the line and acquire new skills.
+• Involved and trained people: open-minded, willing to get involved and acquire new skills.
 Staff retraining and continuing education are the real pillars of this revolution.

-• Enlightened leadership: able to lead change, support teams, and promote collaboration.
+• Enlightened leadership: capable of driving change, supporting teams, and promoting collaboration.

 A structured path to excellence

-1. Experience in this field has allowed us to outline a structured path for the introduction of a model, we refer here to the Lean & Digital Transformation model in the company Assessment: we start with a "snapshot" of the current state, analyzing the company's digital maturity across the board (processes, organization, IT systems, skills).
-This makes it possible to identify gaps and the most promising areas of intervention.
+1. Experience in this field has made it possible to outline a structured path for the introduction of a model, we refer here to the Lean & Digital Transformation model in the company Assessment (Evaluation): it starts from a “snapshot” of the current state, analyzing the digital maturity of the company at 360 degrees (processes, organization, IT systems, skills).
+This makes it possible to identify the most promising gaps and areas of intervention.

-2. Strategy Definition: you translate the vision into a clear digital strategy, aligning business goals with the opportunities offered by new technologies.
+2. Strategy Definition: the vision is translated into a clear digital strategy, aligning business objectives with the opportunities offered by new technologies.

 3. Digital Agenda: concrete projects are selected and prioritized, based on a careful assessment of feasibility, impact and return on investment (ROI).

-4. Execution: the phase where projects come to life, with a constant focus on change management and people involvement to ensure that new solutions are effectively integrated throughout the value chain.
+4. Execution: the phase in which projects come to life, with a constant focus on change management and people involvement to ensure that new solutions are effectively integrated throughout the value chain.

 It is crucial to emphasize that, contrary to popular belief, technology is often not the most critical factor.
 The cost of various digital technologies has become affordable even for manufacturing SMEs.
-The most delicate aspect, requiring time commitment and resources, is organizational and Human Capital management.
-Indeed, digital transformation involves an upheaval in managerial and organizational practices, promoting more horizontal leadership and greater collaboration to To arrive at fully efficient enterprise digitization.
-This requires the development of new interpersonal skills, in addition to the necessary digital skills7.
+The most delicate aspect, which requires time commitment and resources, is organizational and Human Capital management.
+Digital transformation, in fact, involves an upheaval in managerial and organizational practices, promoting more horizontal leadership and greater collaboration to arrive at fully efficient business digitization.
+This requires the development of new interpersonal skills, in addition to the necessary digital7 skills.
 It is an extremely interesting challenge for everyone, requiring vision, courage and transparency.

-The expected results: efficiency, speed and new value space
+The expected results: efficiency, speed and new value spaces

-When process improvement and digital adoption proceed together, the benefits are obvious and concrete:
+When process improvement and digital adoption proceed together, the benefits are clear and concrete:

-• Cost reduction related to quality, inventory, and maintenance
+• Reduced costs related to quality, inventory, and maintenance

-• Faster decisions Through up-to-date and reliable data
+• Faster decisions thanks to up-to-date and reliable data

-In addition, a New culture of transparency and continuous learning, capable of attracting talent and generating sustainable innovation over time.
+In addition, a new culture of transparency and continuous learning is developed, which can attract talent and generate sustainable innovation over time.

 Not just transform, but rethink

-La digital transformation is not a question of tools, but of vision, method and people.
-It is not just about "doing better" what you have always done, but about radically rethinking how you create value, how you make decisions, and how you evolve your business model.
+The digital transformation is not about tools, but about vision, method, and people.
+It is not just about “doing better” what you have always done, but about radically rethinking how you create value, how you make decisions, and how you evolve your business model.

-Only those who approach this path with awareness and strategy will be able to take full advantage of the opportunities of the digital age.
+Only those who approach this journey with awareness and strategy will be able to fully seize the opportunities of the digital age.

-If you wish to explore how these principles and methodologies of enterprise digitization can be applied to your reality and find out how it translates into concrete paths to growth and innovation, we invite you to visit our Digital transformation Services page.
+If you would like to explore how these principles and methodologies of business digitization can be applied to your reality and find out how it translates into concrete paths to growth and innovation, please visit our Digital transformation Services page.